 Now that you have a good grasp of how ransomware works, let’s take a look at some of the most common types of ransomware.
 There are various types depending on how they spread and infect a device.

 Keep in mind that a ransomware attack may not start immediately after a device is infected.
-In some cases, the attacker will wait for a period of time before encrypting the files or displaying the ransom note.
-This is done in order to avoid detection and increase the chances that the victim will pay the ransom.
+In some cases, the attacker will wait for some time before encrypting the files or displaying the ransom note.
+This is done to avoid detection and increase the chances that the victim will pay the ransom.

 What are some of the most notable examples of ransomware attacks?